A Review of Electromagnetic Elimination Methods for low-field portable MRI scanner: Deep Learning Methods for EMI Reduction

 \section{Deep Learning Methods for EMI Reduction}

-Deep learning (DL) techniques are increasingly applied in MRI processing, showing remarkable effectiveness in tasks such as image reconstruction\cite{zhang2018ista,bian2021optimization,liang2020deep,bian2022learnable,schlemper2017deep,bian2020deep,bian2022optimal,bian2022optimization,knoll2020deep,hammernik2018learning,bian2024improving,bian2023diffusion,yang2017dagan,bian2023magnetic,quan2018compressed,bian2024multi,bian2024brief}, segmentation\cite{bernard2018deep,li2018h}, and super-resolution\cite{pham2019multiscale}, etc. DL methods leverage large datasets and sophisticated algorithms to predict and mitigate EMI.
+Deep learning (DL) techniques are increasingly applied in MRI processing, showing remarkable effectiveness in tasks such as image reconstruction \cite{liang2020deep,knoll2020deep}, segmentation \cite{bernard2018deep}, and super-resolution \cite{pham2019multiscale}, etc. DL methods leverage large datasets and sophisticated algorithms to predict and mitigate EMI.
 These methods can learn complex patterns of interference and adaptively filter out noise, providing a more flexible and scalable approach to EMI elimination.

-DL techniques\cite{liu2021low,zhao2022deep,zhao2024electromagnetic,zhao2024robust} employ neural networks trained on extensive MRI data, including both NMR signals and EMI signatures.
+DL techniques \cite{zhao2022deep,liu2021low} employ neural networks trained on extensive MRI data, including both NMR signals and EMI signatures.
 By learning the characteristics of EMI, these models can accurately distinguish between true MRI signals and interference.

 One of the key advantages of DL methods is their ability to handle non-linear and non-stationary EMI, common in real-world scenarios.
 These methods can be integrated into the image reconstruction pipeline, allowing for real-time or near-real-time EMI suppression.
-This results in cleaner, higher-quality images without the need for extensive physical shielding.
-In addition, using DL for EMI elimination can significantly reduce the overall cost and complexity of MRI systems.
-By relying on advanced software algorithms rather than hardware solutions, it becomes feasible to deploy high-quality MRI technology in a wider range of environments, including rural clinics and mobile health units.

 Most state-of-the-art DL methods for EMI reduction rely on supervised learning, which requires a large amount of ground truth data for training.
 This data is typically simulated from 3T scanners or collected in environments with RF shielding.
 However, obtaining sufficient EMI-free reference data is often impractical in real clinical settings due to the dynamic and variable nature of these environments.

 Moreover, supervised learning methods are sensitive to domain shift, meaning they may not perform well when applied to different types of data than those they were trained on.
 This issue limits their effectiveness in diverse clinical settings where variations in equipment, patient populations, and environmental conditions are common.